How Are Rideshare Drivers Banned?

 Now, the Trust and Safety team has limited responsibilities and must vet drivers against a list of pre-approved guidelines before banishment.
 As a result, Lyft will not take any action to ban a driver under a serious incident occurs.
 Lyft also created a Safety Policy and Community Compliance committee to perform a second review of serious cases before banning a driver – giving a potentially dangerous driver more time to cause harm to other passengers.

-If you are the victim of violence or unsafe driving practices at the hands of an Uber or Lyft driver, you may be eligible for financial compensation.
+If you are the victim of violence or unsafe driving practices at the hands of a Rideshare or Lyft driver, you may be eligible for financial compensation.
 Depending on the facts of your case, you could claim damages for medical expenses, emotional trauma, pain and suffering, and more.
-Speak to an Uber and Lyft rideshare attorney to learn more about Uber and Lyft lawsuits and whether your case qualifies.
+Speak to an Rideshare and Lyft rideshare attorney to learn more about Rideshare and Lyft lawsuits and whether your case qualifies.